opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 ## Testing the workload

-All workloads contributed to OpenSearch Benchmark must fulfil the following testing requirements:
+All workloads contributed to OpenSearch Benchmark must fulfill the following testing requirements:

 - All tests run to explore the workload and produce example from the work must target an OpenSearch cluster.
-- The workload passes all integration tests.
-Follow these steps to ensure the workload passes the integration tests:
+- The workload must pass all integration tests.
+Follow these steps to ensure that the workload passes the integration tests:
    1. Add the workload to your forked copy of the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
    2. In the forked repository, update the `benchmark-os-it.ini` and `benchmark-in-memory.ini` files in the `/osbenchmark/it/resources` directory to point to the forked workloads repository containing your workload.
    3. After you've modified the `.ini` files, commit your changes to a branch for testing.
-   4. Run your integration tests by using GitHub Actions and verify the tests have run as expected.
+   4. Run your integration tests by using GitHub Actions and verify that the tests have run as expected.

-## Raise a pull request
+## Create a PR

 After testing the workload, create a pull request (PR) from your fork to the `opensearch-project` [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 Add a sample output and summary result to the PR description.
 The OpenSearch Benchmark maintainers will review the PR.

 Once the PR is approved, you must share the data corpora of your dataset.
-The OpenSearch Benchmark team can then add the shared dataset to a shared Amazon S3 bucket.
-If your data corpora is stored in an Amazon S3 bucket, you can use [AWS DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html) to share the data corpora.
+The OpenSearch Benchmark team can then add the dataset to a shared S3 bucket.
+If your data corpora is stored in an S3 bucket, you can use [AWS DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html) to share the data corpora.
 Otherwise, you must inform the maintainers of where the data corpora resides.